Skip to content

 Swipe interaction icon

-Note: The Univ. of California, Riverside reported remains of at least three Native Americans with no location information.
+Note: The Univ. of California, Riverside reported remains of at least two Native Americans with no location information.
 These remains have not been made available for return to tribes.

 Under the Native American Graves Protection and Repatriation Act, when an institution establishes a connection between tribes and remains, it must publish a list of the tribes eligible to make a repatriation claim.
 The remains are then made available for return to the tribe(s).
 Once a tribal claim is made, physical transfer may occur.
 Many remains have been physically returned to tribes, but data on this is spotty because the law does not require institutions to report when these transfers occur.